MK99MA/SoMoE-19/README.md

 # Soccer Mod - 2019 Edit
 A edited Version of Marco Boogers SourceMod plugin aimed at Counter-Strike:Source soccer servers I merely edited and added stuff without any real knowledge, so expect some heavily improvable code.

+### If you used a previous (edited) version of soccermod:
+  ● Remove "exec soccer_mod.cfg" from your server.cfg
+  ● Remove the file "soccer_mod.cfg" from your cstrike/cfg folder
+  ● Remove / Move shortsprint.smx and duckjumpblocker.smx to the disabled folder

 ## [>>DOWNLOAD<< Please still read all the information below](https://github.com/MK99MA/soccermod-2019edit/releases)